ClickerMonkey/neurosync-jquery/README.md

-# neurosync-jquery
+# rekord-jquery

-A neurosync binding to jquery - implementing Neuro.rest.
+A rekord binding to jquery - implementing Rekord.rest.

-The easiest way to install is by using bower via `bower install neurosync-jquery`.
+The easiest way to install is by using bower via `bower install rekord-jquery`.